cbi-bioinfo/CSNpred/README.md

 ## Inputs
 ### 1. Training Dataset
 * train_X
-  - Contains the gene expression profiles for the training dataset
+  - Contains the gene expression profiles for the training dataset in the csv-formatted file
   - Row : Sample, Column : Feature (Gene)
   - Shouldn't contain any sample_id column
   - If the user has spatial location information for each cell/spot, please make sure there are two columns with "array_row" and "array_col", representing the integer coordinates of row and column, respectively